 Putting on and taking off contact lenses can take a little practice.

-- Try allowing yourself more time to get ready in the morning until you’ve mastered the technique.
+- Try giving yourself more time to get ready, until you've mastered the technique.

 - Why not set an alarm to help you stick to your new routine?
 For example, when to remove or clean your lenses.

-- You can also set a reminder when to open a new box or reorder lenses.
+- You can also set a reminder to open a new box or reorder lenses.

-With daily disposable lenses, you can throw them away at the end of the day.
+With daily disposable lenses, you always have a fresh new lens every time.
 But when it comes to reusable lenses, it is important to establish a cleaning routine.
 Over time, deposits such as protein in your tears can accumulate on your lenses, which may lead to eye irritation.
 Clean your lenses daily to help keep your eyes bright, fresh and healthy.

 Learn more about cleaning and caring for your contact lenses.